gearseekers/kvm98-3dfx/README.md

 README.md

 # _What is this project all about?_
-This is everything you need to successfully use PCI/PCIe Passthrough for your 3dfx card on a modern Linux distribution with a compatible motherboard.
+This is everything you need to successfully use PCI/PCIe Passthrough to a Windows 98 virtual machine for your 3dfx card on a modern Linux distribution.
 This is a simple toolset to get it up and running.
 This project also includes a pre-configured qcow2 disk image with all drivers pre-installed so you don't have to type a single character into a command line or terminal.
 There will be a little bit of copy & pasting though :P

 # _What works?_
 * Most titles that support Glide, OpenGL & MiniGL
 * Voodoo 2 pass-through

 # _What doesn't work?_
-* 2D/3D 3dfx cards are NOT working at this stage
+* 2D/3D 3dfx cards are NOT working at this stage.
+(Voodoo3 etc)
+* No AGP cards.
+We have no plans for AGP either.

 ## _Prerequisites_